zqwei/Ca-Imaging-Deconv-List/README.md

 * dff: dF/F fluorescent data.
 * CaTime: recording time series of the fluorescent data.

+# Figures
+Codes were used to generated to figures in Wei et al., 2020.

 # Spike to imaging models
 1. Linear model
 2. Quadratic model